Remediating Access Issues

 Overview

-When running DMC physical, Hyper-V, or Linux server scans, you may encounter access issues that prevent successful validation and scanning.
+When running DMC physical, Hyper-V, VMware, or Linux server scans, you may encounter access issues that prevent successful validation and scanning.

 This guide provides secure, streamlined steps to troubleshoot and resolve connectivity, credential, and configuration problems.